Potential Years of Life Lost

 The number of potential years of life lost is a population-based mortality indicator that estimates the excess number of years a person could have lived had they not died prematurely of cancer.
 It is an alternative to mortality rates for measuring the cancer burden in a population and gives more weight to cancers that occur in young people.

 There are two main methods for calculating the number of years of life lost.
 The first method uses the difference between the age of death and a fixed life expectancy (usually 75 years).
 Individuals who die after the fixed age do not contribute to the total years of life lost.
 The second method uses standard life tables to estimate the number of years of life expected to be remaining at each age up to age 100, thereby providing a more robust estimate.

-The Texas Cancer Registry (TCR) used the second method to calculate the total number of potential years of life lost due to cancer deaths in Texas between 2015 and 2019.
-To determine the number of years of life expected, TCR used the United States Life Tables, 2017 from the Centers for Disease Control and Prevention National Center for Health Statistics.
-These tables were selected because 2017 is the midpoint for the selected time period (2015-2019).
-The number of expected years of life lost to each cancer death was calculated for each sex, race, and Hispanic ethnicity.
-For example, in 2017 a 50-year-old Hispanic male was expected to live an additional 32.1 years.
+The Texas Cancer Registry (TCR) used the second method to calculate the total number of potential years of life lost due to cancer deaths in Texas between 2016 and 2020.
+To determine the number of years of life expected, TCR used the United States Life Tables, 2018 from the Centers for Disease Control and Prevention National Center for Health Statistics.
+These tables were selected because 2018 is the midpoint for the selected time period (2016-2020).
+The number of expected years of life lost to each cancer death was calculated for each sex and race/ethnic subgroup.
+For example, in 2018 a 50-year-old Hispanic male was expected to live an additional 32.1 years.
 Therefore, if he were to die at age 50, the years of life lost would be 32.1 years.

 To calculate the total number of years of life lost, the number of years of life lost from each cancer death were added together.
 The total number of years of life lost was then divided by the number of deaths to give the average number of years of life lost per cancer death.
 Data are presented by cancer site, sex, and race/Hispanic ethnicity.